spraakbanken/sparv/docs/user-manual/intro.md

 While Sparv is primarily designed for Swedish text, it can also be used for other languages.
 Writing plugins to integrate third-party tools that support other languages is straightforward, making Sparv a flexible solution for multilingual text analysis.

-With Sparv, you can streamline your text annotation process with a single command, making it an efficient and versatile tool for linguistic research and text analysis.

 The [source code](https://github.com/spraakbanken/sparv-pipeline) is available under the [MIT license](https://opensource.org/licenses/MIT).
 If you have any questions, problems or suggestions please contact